dacoder123456m/wusco-browserext/README.md

 https://chromewebstore.google.com/detail/monitor-and-clean-systems/abhdadadmefcinkehbogolpfocgjkkgb

 and click add to chrome and accept/pin it

-planning to add a edit chrome new tab page guide here:

 ok so thats all the extensions for now until i find more but here is some chrome flag settings that we will change to optimize this for browser games and browsing faster so goto: